 - 18th century

-The Industrial Revolution took off and created a massive number of factories.
-Custodians are hired to help clean these factories.
+The Industrial Revolution takes off and creates a massive number of factories.
+Custodians are hired to clean them.

 National Custodian Day Activities